PayPal Holdings Inc (PYPL) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in PayPal Holdings Inc (NASDAQ: PYPL) Right Now?

-PayPal Holdings Inc (NASDAQ: PYPL) has a price-to-earnings ratio that is above its average at 16.83x. and a 36-month beta value of 1.38.
-Opinions on the stock are mixed, with 27 analysts rating it as a “buy,” 3 as “overweight,” 17 as “hold,” and 1 as “sell.”
+PayPal Holdings Inc (NASDAQ: PYPL) has a higher price-to-earnings ratio of 16.56x compared to its average ratio, and the 36-month beta value for PYPL is at 1.37.
+Analysts have varying views on the stock, with 27 analysts rating it as a “buy,” 3 rating it as “overweight,” 17 as “hold,” and 1 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023